LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 $ py -m ubtsl --test notification
 ```

 If profiles are available, they can be activated with the `--profiles` parameter at startup.

-Any CLI parameters will
+Instead of loading the values from profiles, they can also be defined explicitly via command line parameters.
+Any CLI
-overwrite predefined values from the profile.
+parameters will overwrite predefined values from the profile.

 Once the tool is started, it trailes the stop/loss order until it is completely fulfilled and then calls the function
 passed with the `callback_finished` parameter.